cardi/proofpoint-url-decoder/README.md

    user can no longer see what the actual URL is and must blindly trust in a third-party.

+   * URLs are visibly mangled and filled with garbage when reading email on the command line using `mutt`, `alpine`, or `emacs`.

 2. Proofpoint **erodes your privacy**: in addition to someone else scanning your email there are unique identifiers embedded in each mangled URL that tie each URL to an individual user, and Proofpoint will